-Now that Domino’s is seen as the culinary industry’s foremost authority on IT investment and digital innovation, the question becomes: How will they maintain their dominance as technology continues to evolve at such a rapid pace.
+Domino’s is still seen as one of the culinary industry’s foremost investors in IT services and digital innovation, but the glaring question is: How will they maintain their dominance as technology continues to evolve at such a rapid pace?

-The answer starts with their ability to keep their key IT services up and running on a consistent basis, especially as other industry titans try and take a bite out of their digital market share.
+The answer starts with their ability to use ITSM practices to keep their key IT services up and running on a consistent basis, as well as their appetite for tech-based evolution.
 “We are the technology disruptors,” Doyle said of his company’s mindset.
 “We’re making every effort to keep every advantage we worked so hard to build.”

 "It probably won't come as fast as everybody is saying, but faster than anybody believes," Maloney said of automated delivery.
 "We are well past the conversation now if autonomous vehicles are coming.
 Now, it's a question of when and how."

-Transitioning from a human-led interface to a completely digital one means getting customers just as comfortable with that mission as their employees.
-The same applies for the company’s continued investment in cloud computing resources, as well as its newfound AI quality control system that ensures each pie is perfectly cooked.
+Transitioning from a human-led delivery force to a completely digital one means getting customers (not just employees) comfortable with that mission.
+The same applies for the company’s continued investment in cloud-based ITSM resources, as well as its newfound AI quality control system that ensures each pie is perfectly cooked.

 The latter, billed as “the world’s first smart scanner,” uses an intricate ceiling-mounted camera interface to make certain that every pizza looks like the ones in the organization’s marketing photos.
 Nick Knight, CEO of Domino’s in Australia and New Zealand, said it’s a direct response to their top regional customer complaint.